exyleio/exyleio/README.md

 Exyle.io is a simple free community-driven cross-platform competitive online multiplayer fps game.

-And you're in the main repository
-It contains all information related to the game including its design, technical details, guides for contributors and players, financial information, and much more.
+You are in the main repository that's used to store documentations and guides, organize community feedbacks and tasks, disclose financial information, and much more.

 ## Where are we?